usnistgov/FIPS201/_FIPS201/frontend.md

 the card vendor.

 *Zone 9B—Agency-Specific Text*.
-In cases in which other defined optional elements are not used, Zone 9B may be used for other department or agency-specific information, as depicted in Figure 4-8.
-For example, emergency response officials may use this area to provide additional details.
+In cases in which other defined optional elements are not used, Zone 9B MAY be used for other department or agency-specific information, as depicted in Figure 4-8.
+For example, emergency response officials MAY use this area to provide additional details.

 *Zone 10B—Agency-Specific Text*.
 Zone 10B is similar to Zone 9B in that it is another area for providing department or agency-specific information.